xmgbautista/xmgbautista.github.io/README.md

 Welcome to my website!
 I will be joining the Sim Kee Boon Institute for Financial Economics at Singapore Management University as a research fellow this fall.
 <br>

 I received my Ph.D. in Economics from the University of Houston.
-My research interests are in macroeconomics, consumption, and household finance, with a focus on the implications of microeconomic heterogeneity on macroeconomic activity.
+My research interests are in macroeconomics, consumption, and household finance, with a focus on the implications of microeconomic heterogeneity and uncertainty on economic outcomes.
 <br>

 ___